ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 --ion-color-primary-tint: #b4a78f;
 ```

-Given the base color (`#ac9d83` in this case), you can use our <a href="https://ionicframework.com/docs/theming/color-generator" target="_blank">Color Generator</a> tool to generate a set of values for each color.
-Do this for the Light Mode theme colors and update `src/theme/variables.css`.
+Given a base color (`#ac9d83` in this case), you can use the <a href="https://ionicframework.com/docs/theming/color-generator" target="_blank">Ionic Color Generator</a> tool to generate a set of values for any color.
+Do this for the Light Mode theme base colors defined above and update `src/theme/variables.css`.

 #### Handling Dark Mode